Bradfield/algos/linear-data-structures/what-is-a-stack.md

 reverse of the order that they were placed.
 Stacks are fundamentally important, as they can be used to reverse the order of items.
 The order of insertion is the reverse of the order of removal.
-Figure 3 &lt;fig\_reversal&gt; shows the Python data object stack as it was created and then again as items are removed.
+Figure 3 shows the Python data object stack as it was created and then again as items are removed.
 Note the order of the objects.